Open College of the Arts

 The Open College of the Arts (OCA) is an open learning arts college, with a Head Office in Barnsley in South Yorkshire, England.
-Founded in 1987 by Michael Young, it is a registered charity and the distance learning partner of the University for the Creative Arts (UCA).
-As of the 2016/17 academic year, the full cost of a part-time degree with the Open College of the Arts is less than £10,000.
+Founded in 1987 by Michael Young, it is a registered charity and part of The Open University.
+As of the 2023/24 academic year, the full cost of a part-time undergraduate degree with the Open College of the Arts is around half the cost of a degree at a bricks-and-mortar university.

-OCA was acquired by the Open University (OU) in 2022 and from 1 August 2023 OCA-taught students will be enrolling as OU students.
+OCA was acquired by the Open University (OU) in 2022 and from 1 August 2023 OCA-taught students were enrolled as OU students.

 Courses

 The OCA offers BA honours degrees in the following areas: